Welcome to Horsendale

 ‘This school provides an excellent, all-round education.
 Pupils achieve well in English and mathematics and across a wide range of subjects.
 Teachers make sure that lessons are interesting and well planned.’ – OFSTED October 2019

-The Flying High Trust is a partnership of schools across Nottinghamshire, Nottingham City and Derbyshire.
+The Flying High Partnership is a partnership of schools across Nottinghamshire, Nottingham City and Derbyshire.
 Schools work together to ensure we are relentless in ensuring our children receive the best possible opportunities and experiences.
 This is achieved through a true collaboration where all

 decisions centre on children and schools are empowered to adopt best practice, adapt it within the context of each school and fly!